cchiu01/CD-techTest/README.txt

 Accessibility
-- websites are designed for everyone to use
+- design with accessibility first-for a better user experience for all
 - How I build this website with accessibility in mind:
 * headings to organize structure of content
 * descriptive alt text for images